A Review of the Album Luihin Ja Ytimiin by Finnish Thrash Metal Band Mokoma Great Groovy Thrash Metal

 Some background information about the album

 For those of you that enjoyed the reviews of the albums Swamplord and They Will Return by the band Kalmah, you are sure to find this next one interesting as well.
 Finnish heavy metal veterans Mokoma have been playing heavy, groovy, and aggressive thrash metal in their home country of Finland since 1996.
 Their 6th album called Luihin ja Ytiimin or Bones and Cores in English was released in 2007 and is another one of my favorites.
 If you love music and want to expand your horizons and test your patience for music that is from a foreign country, Mokoma is a good choice.
 However, for the sake of readability, I am including all of the song titles in English.
 When I hear these guys play, I don’t even want to listen to Pantera or average thrash bands such as Mental Care Foundation.
+Note that sometimes translations of songs may not be 100% accurate but the best attempt is made here.

 Track listing for the album